Quantstamp Price Up 38.3% This Week (QSP)

-Quantstamp (CURRENCY:QSP) traded 4.3% higher against the U.S. dollar during the one day period ending at 21:00 PM Eastern on May 30th.
-Quantstamp has a total market capitalization of $28.66 million and $466,994.00 worth of Quantstamp was traded on exchanges in the last day.
-One Quantstamp coin can now be purchased for $0.0401 or 0.00000112 BTC on popular exchanges.
-During the last week, Quantstamp has traded 38.3% higher against the U.S. dollar.
+Quantstamp (CURRENCY:QSP) traded up 4.3% against the U.S. dollar during the 24-hour period ending at 18:00 PM Eastern on May 31st.
+Quantstamp has a market cap of $28.66 million and approximately $466,994.00 worth of Quantstamp was traded on exchanges in the last 24 hours.
+One Quantstamp coin can currently be purchased for approximately $0.0401 or 0.00000112 BTC on major cryptocurrency exchanges.
+Over the last seven days, Quantstamp has traded 38.3% higher against the U.S. dollar.

 - Chainlink (LINK) traded 9.5% higher against the dollar and now trades at $28.12 or 0.00078385 BTC.